thiophosgene/thiophosgene/README.md

 - 👋 Hi, I’m @thiophosgene
 - 👀 I’m interested in transitioning to Data Science from chemical engineering
 - 🌱 I’m currently learning Pandas, Numpy
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I'm seeking advice on how my objective can best be achieved
 - 📫 How to reach me: IG @thiophosgene

 <!---